Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 The recent Industrial Training Fund (ITF) and the United Nations Industrial Development Organization (UNIDO) Skills Gap Assessment report say the lack of required skills is one of the key factors in the rise in unemployment.

-With 250,000+ graduates entering into the Nigerian labour market every year and the size of Nigeria’s labour population increasing steadily, there is a strong need to solve this problem.
+With 250,000+ graduates entering the Nigerian labour market every year and the size of Nigeria’s labour population increasing steadily, there is a strong need to solve this problem.

 In thinking about solutions, the university system and companies like Andela still leave space for improvement.
 Admission slots are limited and training programs are cost-intensive.